 Who could’ve predicted that a modest pound sign will make such a career on social media?
 Nowadays, it’s hard to imagine Twitter without hashtags.
 They help to spread your content, reach brand new audiences and help measure the performance of marketing campaigns.
 Hashtags on Twitter help improve the reach of your posts and deliver your message to users with specific interests.

-But to enjoy all the perks of hashtags on Twitter, you need to track and analyse hashtag performance across this social media platform.
+But to enjoy all the perks of hashtags on Twitter, you need to track and analyse hashtag performance on this social media platform.

-That’s not a complicated taks, provided you have the right set of tools and know which metrics to analyse.
-Hopefully, this blog post will shed some light on Twitter hashtag analytics!
+That’s not a complicated task, provided you have the right set of tools and know which metrics to

 Ready?
 Let’s see our Twitter hashtag itinerary for today: